 If you are new to international collaboration a short-term supported partnership with Connecting Classrooms through Global Learning could open the door to a world of opportunities for your school.

 It’s easy to register and quick to get started with the help of your own expert supported partnerships advisor, plus a host of ready to go project ideas and classroom resources.

 What are supported partnerships?

 Supported partnerships are designed for schools that are new to international collaboration who wish to start their global learning journey without grant funding.

 Clusters of participants – representing a maximum of five UK and five overseas schools – work together on a project linked to a Sustainable Development Goal (SDG) that is related to Cop26, the UN Climate Change Conference being held in the UK in November 2021.
 The project will be delivered during a six week period, starting in November 2021, and will be followed by a final evaluation activity.
 Please note that only one teacher per eligible UK and overseas school can apply to participate in these collaborations.

 We will help you develop your project through three one-hour webinars delivered by a global learning practitioner, who will also provide guidance, CPD and support with any questions that you may have.

-Upon completion of the project, your local adviser will write a short evaluation report and provide you and your cluster with tools and resources to further your collaboration.
+Upon completion of the project, your supported partnerships adviser will write a short evaluation report and provide you and your cluster with tools and resources to further your collaboration.

 Which schools can participate and from which geographical location?

 As a member of a UK cluster you will be grouped with up to four other schools from across the United Kingdom, with an equivalent cluster of the same number of participating schools from overseas.
 The participating countries for this round of Supported Partnerships are – Bangladesh and Pakistan (South Asia), Ghana, Nigeria, Tanzania, Uganda and Zimbabwe (Sub-Saharan Africa) and Lebanon, Tunisia, Iraq, Yemen, Egypt, OPT (Occupied Palestinian Territory) and Morocco (Middle-East and North Africa).

 Only state funded schools are eligible to apply.
 We accept applications from schools providing full-time general, vocational, technical and special needs education.
 We also welcome applications from alternative provision settings.